PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 ## Implementation

-A simple C# implementation of the SOE protocol, including samples and tests, can be found under the `src` folder.
+C# and Zig implementations of the SOE protocol, including samples and tests, can be found under the respective `src-cs` and `src-zig` directories.

 ## Other References